brndd/dvorakfi/windows/README.md

 This is the Microsoft Keyboard Layout Creator file for the keymap.
 You can open and edit it using the [Microsoft Keyboard Layout Creator](https://www.microsoft.com/en-us/download/details.aspx?id=22339).
-To use it, you will need a compiled version, available on the releases page.
+To use it you will need a compiled version, available on the releases page.